[x]

 As the ragged echoes of the question rebound in the fog I realise it was my own voice.

-I look down and see fresh blood on my one un-booted foot, another broken whiskey-jug no doubt.
+I look down and see fresh blood on my one un-booted foot.
+Somewhere there'll be another broken whiskey-jug no doubt.
 Rainwater and boot-churned filth press into the wound, it’ll be green and stinking in three days.

-Back in the tent I stand in front of the broken piece of copper- polished glass that I used as a mirror when I last shaved; and I see what this fucking place, this… this thing, has done to me.
+Back in the tent I stand in front of the broken piece of rough polished, copper-backed glass that I used as a mirror when I last shaved; and I see what this fucking place, this… this thing, has done to me.
 Snow coloured hair where there was black; black shadows where there was none.
 I’m thirty years old give or take a year, I look like my father’s corpse.

 Then the mirror is gone, smashed into even smaller pieces.